SimantBSingh/Simant-Singh/README.md

 - 👋 Hi, I’m @Simant-Singh
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Devel
-- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on website projects
+- 💞️ I’m looking to collaborate on projects and apply the knowledge gained from it in the real world
 - 📫 How to reach me ... via email (singhsimant300@gmail.com)

 <!---